 Best Place to Please a Crowd: Thunder Falls Terrace

 When visiting a theme park with a crowd, the group will inevitably hit a point in the day when everyone wants to do something different, which can prove challenging when it comes to mealtime.
 Thankfully, you can hop over to Thunder Falls Terrace on Jurassic Park Island.
 There’s a little something for every appetite with chicken and ribs platters (Leap's favorite) with spicy beans and rice, corn on the cob or seasoned fries.
-For lighter fare, you can order a chicken wrap, tortilla and roasted tomato soup or a fresh mixed green salad.
+For lighter fare, I usually opt for the chicken wrap or a rice bowl, which consists of your choice of chicken, pork or jackfruit with black beans, cilantro rice, Cotija cheese, plantains and salsa.
 For dessert, the genetic engineering team from Jurassic Park tried their hand at baking, resulting in the Brookie, a chocolate chip cookie filled brownie.
 It's a big hit with Lily!

 Best Place to Beat the Summer Heat: Captain America Diner